Volca23/MagicIsAVirtue/README.md

-Hello, I'm MIAV!
+Hello, I'm Max!
-I don't generally use Github much (considering I just edit mostly in Wikis and whatnot) but I can work with some Java and a little bit of Python.
+I don't generally use Github much but I do work with some Java and a little bit of Python.
 Also admittedly I've just been kinda lazy with developing stuff on my own, however I can help wrap up something that needs to be worked on.

 To anyone reading this, I just want to say thank you, and please remember: